-My work is trauma-informed and intersectional and I have experience working with relationship issues, depression, anxiety, grief & loss, Complex PTSD, parenting/co-parenting stressors, and life stage transitions.
+My work is trauma-informed, feminist, and intersectional.
+I have experience working with relationship issues, codependency, grief & loss, patriarchal shame, depression, anxiety, Complex PTSD, parenting/co-parenting stressors, and life stage transitions.
 I hold a Master of Arts in Depth Psychology with an emphasis in Somatic Studies from Pacifica Graduate Institute (2014) and a Master of Science in Clinical Mental Health Counseling from The University of Nebraska at Omaha (2018.)

 Pictured with Lilith (1994) by Kiki Smith